biafra23/emergency-wipe/README.md

 emergency-wipe
 ==============

-Removes certain configured directories on the sdcard and/or wipes your phone after several failed unlock attempts
+Removes a certain configured directory and/or wipes your phone and/or removes all files from the /sdcard after several failed unlock attempts